MattGreyDesign/himatt.com/_projects/iYield.md

 intro: |
-  _iYield_ is a tool for calculating and visualising the estimated returns on crowd funded property investment.

-  To design a responsive interactive tool that could be embedded in franchised websites alongside the details of a property.
+  _iYield_ is a tool for calculating and visualising the estimated returns on crowdfunded property investment.
+This project centred around an interactive tool that could be embedded in franchised property websites and sit alongside the details of a property to show potential ROI based on market data and upfront costs.

   The eventual solution involved working alongside a frontend developer to build out a comprehensive frontend prototype that could be tested out with real data